Tropical Storm Elsa to track through the Carribean, nearing Florida next week - KION546

 State officials expect Elsa to turn northwest near South Florida by Monday, he said.

 The Florida State Response Team has coordinated 500 on-scene local and state responders, DeSantis added.
-Search and rescue work at the site was temporarily halted Thursday because of structural concerns about the standing structure, the Miami-Dade County mayor said Thursday.
+Search and rescue work at the site was temporarily halted Thursday because of structural concerns about the standing structure, the Miami-Dade County mayor said.
+It resumed in the evening.

+The Miami-Dade Office of Emergency Management is monitoring the storm, division Director Charles Cyrille said during a news briefing Thursday night.

+Cyrille said the county faces the risk of heavy rainfall and strong winds from Elsa from Sunday night into Monday morning.
+While officials don’t think the county is in immediate danger, they have developed emergency plans, he said.

 Early-season formation in the Atlantic’s Main Development Region